chanikya47/OIB-SIP_TASK-2/README.md

 # OIB-SIP-TASK2
-All the files related to task2 of Oasis Infobyte
+All the files related to task2 of Oasis Infobyte internship.